Twigonometry/OSCP-Notes-Template/README.md

 I then create a note for each 'stage' of the box - commonly one for generic enumeration, one for each service I interact with beyond standard enum scripts, and one for each shell I gain as a specific user.

+### Resources

+You will find assorted OSCP resources in the `/Resources` folder.
+They vary from collections of advice posts on various forums, to extra cheatsheets and tools to make your life easier.
+Feel free to add to this folder as you find things.

 ### Obsidian Tricks

 Obsidian makes it super easy to build good notes.
 Here are some of the best features: